-The Ubiquiti’s latest Wi-Fi 5 router, the UniFi Dream Machine or UDM, is my new favorite.
-It's an advanced enterprise-class system packed into a beautiful and compact home-friendly hardware box.
+The Ubiquiti UniFi Dream Machine, or UDM, is my new favorite Wi-Fi 5 router.
+It's an advanced enterprise-class system packed in a beautiful, compact home-friendly hardware box.

 You can use it as a simple single router via a sleek mobile app like it's no big deal.
 Or you can dive into the web user interface and get overwhelmed by so many things it has to offer.

 The UDM can work as the center of a robust mesh and security system when supported UniFi hardware units, such as the BeaconHD, jump into the mix.
 But that's a topic of a different review.
 This time around, I looked at it as a single-unit Wi-Fi solution.
 And there's already so much to unpack.

 Here's my quick take.
 Like most things, the UniFi Dream Machine is not perfect.
 But it has more than enough for anyone wanting a total and complete Wi-Fi solution to look past whatever minor shortcomings it might have, including the semi-beta state and the relatively hefty price of $300.

 So, go ahead and get it now.
 You probably can't go wrong with it.

 UniFi Dream Machine: A simple yet sophisticated design